-However, I bonds aren't a good option for housing short-term savings because you have to leave your money deposited in the bond for at least five years to avoid paying a penalty.
+However, I bonds aren't a good option for housing short-term savings because you have to leave your money deposited in the bond for at least five years to avoid forfeiting some interest.
 For savings you need to keep liquid, such as your emergency fund, a high-yield savings account can help you earn more interest than a traditional savings account.

 The Bottom Line